Polyphenol: Analytical chemistry

 The analysis techniques are those of phytochemistry: extraction, isolation, structural elucidation, then quantification.

+Reactivity

+Polyphenols readily react with metal ions to form coordination complexes, some of which form metal-phenolic networks.

 Extraction

 Extraction of polyphenols can be performed using a solvent like water, hot water, methanol, methanol/formic acid, methanol/water/acetic or formic acid.
 Liquid–liquid extraction can be also performed or countercurrent chromatography.
 Solid phase extraction can also be made on C18 sorbent cartridges.
 Other techniques are ultrasonic extraction, heat reflux extraction, microwave-assisted extraction, critical carbon dioxide, high-pressure liquid extraction or use of ethanol in an immersion extractor.
 The extraction conditions (temperature, extraction time, ratio of solvent to raw material, particle size of the sample, solvent type, and solvent concentrations) for different raw materials and extraction methods have to be optimized.

 Mainly found in the fruit skins and seeds, high levels of polyphenols may reflect only the measured extractable polyphenol (EPP) content of a fruit which may also contain non-extractable polyphenols.
 Black tea contains high amounts of polyphenol and makes up for 20% of its weight.

 Concentration can be made by ultrafiltration.
 Purification can be achieved by preparative chromatography.